 The definitions in OAR 340-200-0020, 340-204-0010 and this rule apply to this division.
 If the same term is defined in this rule and 340-200-0020 or 340-204-0010, the definition in this rule applies to this division.

-(1) "Acid Absorption Tower" means the device where the sodium carbonate and sulfur dioxide react to form a sodium sulfite solution prior to use as the cooking liquor.

-(2) "Acid Plant" means the facility in which the cooking liquor is either manufactured or fortified when not associated with a recovery furnace.

-(3) "Average Daily Emission" means the total weight of sulfur oxides emitted in each month divided by the number of days of production that month.

-(4) "Average Daily Production" means air dry tons of unbleached pulp produced in a month, divided by the number of days of production in that month.

-(5) "Average Operating Opacity" means the opacity of emissions determined using EPA Method 9 on any three days within a 12-month period which are separated from each other by at least 30 days; a violation of the average operating opacity limitation is judged to have occurred if the opacity of emissions on each of the three days is greater than the specified average operating opacity limitation.

-(6) "Baseline emissions rate" means a source's actual emissions rate during the baseline period, as defined in OAR 340-200-0020, expressed as pounds of emissions per thousand square feet of finished product, on a 1/8" basis.
+(1) "Baseline emissions rate" means a source's actual emissions rate during the baseline period, as defined in OAR 340-200-0020, expressed as pounds of emissions per thousand square feet of finished product, on a 1/8" basis.

-(7) "Blow System" means the storage chest, tank, or pit to which the digester pulp is discharged following the cook.

-(8) "BLS" means Black Liquor Solids, dry weight.
+(2) "BLS" means Black Liquor Solids, dry weight.

-(9) "Continual Monitoring:"

-(a) As used in OAR 340-234-0200 through 340-234-0350 means sampling and analysis, in a timed sequence, using techniques which will adequately reflect actual emission levels or concentrations on an ongoing basis;

-(b) As used in OAR 340-234-0400 through 340-234-0430 means sampling and analysis in a continuous or timed sequence, using techniques which will adequately reflect actual emission levels, ambient air levels, or concentrations on a continuous basis.
+(3) "Continual Monitoring" means sampling and analysis in a continuous or timed sequence, using techniques which will adequately reflect actual emission levels, ambient air levels, or concentrations on a continuous basis.

-(10) "Continuous monitoring" means instrumental sampling of a gas stream on a continuous basis, excluding periods of calibration.
+(4) "Continuous monitoring" means instrumental sampling of a gas stream on a continuous basis, excluding periods of calibration.

-(11) "Continuous-Flow Conveying Methods" means methods which transport materials at uniform rates of flow, or at rates generated by the production process.

-(12) "Daily Arithmetic Average" means the average concentration over the twenty-four hour period in a calendar day, or Department approved equivalent period, as determined by continuous monitoring equipment or reference method testing.
-Determinations based on EPA reference methods in accordance with the Department Source Sampling Manual consist of three separate consecutive runs having a minimum sampling time of sixty minutes each and a maximum sampling time of eight hours each.
+(5) "Daily Arithmetic Average" means the average concentration over the twenty-four hour period in a calendar day, or DEQ approved equivalent period, as determined by continuous monitoring equipment or reference method testing.
+Determinations based on EPA reference methods in accordance with DEQ’s Source Sampling Manual consist of three separate consecutive runs having a minimum sampling time of sixty minutes each and a maximum sampling time of eight hours each.
 The three values for concentration (ppm or grains/dscf) are averaged and expressed as the daily arithmetic average which is used to determine compliance with process weight limitations, grain loading or volumetric concentration limitations and to determine daily emission rate.

+(6) "Dry Standard Cubic Meter" means the amount of gas that would occupy a volume of one cubic meter, if the gas were free of uncombined water, at a temperature of 20° C. (68° F.) and a pressure of 760 mm of mercury (29.92 inches of mercury).
+The corresponding English unit is dry standard cubic foot.
+When applied to recovery furnace gases "dry standard cubic meter" requires adjustment of the gas volume to that which would result in a concentration of 8% oxygen if the oxygen concentration exceeds 8%.
+When applied to lime kiln gases "dry standard cubic meter" requires adjustment of the gas volume to that which would result in a concentration of 10% oxygen if the oxygen concentration exceeds 10%.
+The mill shall demonstrate that oxygen concentrations are below noted values or furnish oxygen levels and corrected pollutant data.